Wedding Hairstyle Tips for Every Hair Type

 Don't fight what nature gave you—own it!
 If you have curly hair and it's August, it won't matter how hot you make the flat-iron—those curls could be back within an hour.
-Instead of ditching the curls, play them up -- and whether it's summer or winter, look for styling products with humidity-fighting ingredients to help keep frizz at bay.
-(We love Frizz-Ease by John Frieda Moisture Barrier Firm Hold Hair-Spray, $5, Ulta.com.)
-And befriend the bobby pin.
-Since you want to maintain a touchable curl, well-placed pins let your stylist ease up on product.
+Instead of ditching the curls, play them up.
+Whether it's summer or winter, look for styling products with humidity-fighting ingredients to help keep frizz at bay.
+And don't be afraid to befriend the bobby pin—maintain a touchable curl with well-placed pins so your stylist can ease up on product.

-Similar to curly hair, you can't fight your natural texture -- tight curls may fall by the end of the ceremony.
-Either keep curls big and loose, or go for an updated sleek style like a low bun to one side or bowlike French twist to show off your hair's fabulously smooth texture.
+Similar to curly hair, you can't fight your natural texture—even tight curls may fall before the end of the ceremony.
+Either keep curls big and loose, or go for an sleek style like a low bun to one side or bowlike French twist to show off your hair's silky smooth texture.

 If your hair is grease-prone, you might want to think twice about wearing your hair down.
-Magallones says, “Your hair will get greasier as you dance the night away."
 A low-maintenance updo will keep you from touching your hair, which encourages oil production.
 Keep your roots fresh and clean all night with a dry shampoo, which will absorb oil and add a subtle scent.
 In a pinch, a touch of baby powder does wonders—just don't forget to pat it in until you can't see any white residue.

 Colored or Chemically Treated Hair

 If you chemically straighten, relax, color or treat your strands, your hair is likely fairly fragile and prone to breakage.
-Pick a style that conceals damaged ends, like a French twist -- your stylist can use pomade (again, we like the Robert Kree one) to increase shine and smooth down your strands.
+Pick a style that conceals damaged ends, like a French twist—your stylist can use pomade to increase shine and smooth down your strands.